Executing a Playbook

 Executing Playbooks

-Playbooks using a Mailbox Trigger execute when an email is received in the Target Mailbox.
-Information contained in the email will then be passed along to any downstream Apps or Operators in the Playbook.
+Playbooks with a Mailbox Trigger execute when an email is received in the Trigger’s target mailbox.
+The email’s contents will then be passed along to any downstream Apps or Operators in the Playbook.

 Figure 1_Executing a Playbook_7.1.0

-Playbooks using a Timer Trigger execute based on a set schedule (e.g., once a day, on the fifteenth of the month, etc.) defined in the Trigger’s Schedule and Daily Time parameters (Figure 2).
+Playbooks with a Timer Trigger execute based on a set schedule (e.g., once a day, on the fifteenth of the month, etc.) defined in the Trigger’s Schedule and Daily Time parameters (Figure 2).

 A picture containing graphical user interface Description automatically generated